jjcanell77/LADP--EFC/Instructions.md

 ```

 ##### One-To-Many
 With that being said when used in conjunction with `HasOne` method the `WithMany` can configure a `One-to-Many` relationship.
-The example below has two one-to-many relationships, one for each of the ForeignKeys defined in the join table.
+The example below descibes the relationship between the FoodResource and the BusinessHours but inisde the entity FoodResource.
+If you see how it is written you can see how it be defined in either enitity.
 This kind of realtionship is made up of:
 - One or more primary or alternate key properties on the principal entity; that is the "one" end of the relationship.
 - One or more ForeignKeys properties on the dependent entity; that is the "many" end of the relationship.
 - `Optional:` a collection navigation on the principal entity referencing the dependent entities.